Gryazev-Shipunov GSh-30-1: Operational history

 During the 2022 Russian invasion of Ukraine, Ukraine confirmed that Colonel Ihor Bedzay, the deputy head of the Ukrainian Navy, was killed when his Mi-14 was shot down by a Russian Su-35.
-This cannon was used by a Russian Su-35 to try and shoot down the Mi-14Ps however the helicopter appears to have evaded it, then the Su-35 has fired a missile.
+This cannon was used by a Russian Su-35 to try and shoot down the Mi-14Ps, however the helicopter appeared to have evaded the cannon fire.
+The Russian Su-35 then fired a missile at the MI-14, destroying the helicopter.

 Ammunition

 The 30x165 mm rounds, fitted with distance-armed and delayed action fuze, are commonly fired from the GSh-30-1.
 This type of ammunition is intended to engage air and ground targets.
 The 30x165 mm round can have several projectiles.
 Its variants are: